aditya21/Timetable-Jquery/README.md

 # Timetable-Jquery
 This is a school/college timetable plugin.
+Using this plugin you can easily create timetable for school and college with jquery.